emmabostian/fem-design-systems/docs/developing-styled-components.md

 ### Design Tokens

-Design tokens were created prior to 2014 by Jina Anne (you can watch the conference talk [here](https://www.youtube.com/watch?v=wDBEc3dJJV8)) and they allow you to 'capture low-level values and then use them to create styles for your product or app.'.
+Design tokens were created prior to 2014 by Jina Anne (you can watch the conference talk [here](https://www.youtube.com/watch?v=wDBEc3dJJV8)) and they allow you to 'capture low-level values and then use them to create styles for your product or app.'

 Inside `colors.js` add your color palette.
 Even though we called the primary color swatches `primary-100`, `primary-200`, we're going to name the colors by color name (we'll get to the `primary` color themes in the next section).